-- You must prove to the Swedish Migration Agency that you will have a guaranteed sum of money at your disposal throughout the entire period of your studies.
-The Migration Board sets the amount, currently 8190 SEK per month for ten months out of each year of your studies.
-Note that the money has to be on your personal bank account.
+- You must prove to the Swedish Migration Agency that you have a guaranteed amount of money at your disposal throughout the entire period of your studies.
+The Swedish Migration Agency sets the amount, which is currently SEK 8,370 per month (2019) for ten months out of each year of your studies.
+Note that the money has to be in your personal bank account.

-- Make sure to include all the required documents when applying for your residence permit.
-If your application is not complete, it will take longer time for you to receive a decision.
-This delay can mean you do not receive your permit in time for your studies.
+- Make sure to include all the required documents when you apply.
+If your application is not complete, it will take longer to receive a decision.
+This delay can mean you do not receive your permit in time to start your studies.

-- It can be so that you must state a contact person from Sweden.
-If so, you are welcome to ask one of the International Coordinators to be your contact person
+- If you need to state a contact person from Sweden, you may ask one of the international coordinators to be your contact person.